panolte/dynamics-365-unified-operations-public/articles/finance/cash-bank-management/cash-flow-forecasting.md

 Calculate the cash flow forecast by using the **Calculate cash flow forecasts** page.
 You can calculate either the full cash flow forecast or an incremental cash flow forecast.

 - To clear all cash flow forecast transactions and recalculate, set the **Cash flow forecast calculation method** field to **Total**.
-We recommend that you use this approach if you haven't updated the cash flow forecasts for a long time.
+We recommend this method is used once per week to refresh the data.
-- To update the existing cash flow information for new transactions only, set the **Cash flow forecast calculation method** field to **New**.
+- To update the existing cash flow information for new and changed transactions only, set the **Cash flow forecast calculation method** field to **New**.
 The page will show the date when your cash flow calculation was last run.
+We recommend this method is used up to once per day to maintain up-to-data.

 You can also use batch processing for your cash flow forecasting.
 To help guarantee that your forecasting analytics are regularly updated, set up a recurring batch process for cash flow forecast calculation.
+We recommend running this batch process one time per day during off peak hours.

 ### Reporting

 After the cash flow forecast is calculated, you must refresh the associated entity information for analytical reporting.
-On the **Entity store** page, select the **LedgerCovLiquidityMeasurement aggregate** measurement, and then click **Refresh**.
+On the **Entity store** page, select the **LedgerCovLiquidityMeasurement** measurement, and then click **Refresh**.
+Next select the **Cash Flow Measure V2** measurement, and click **Refresh**.

 There are two workspaces that contain cash flow forecasting data.
 One workspace has data for all companies, and the other workspace has data only for the current company.